+STATE OF RHODE ISLAND JUDICIAL NOMINATING COMMISSION

+Krystle Tadesse Chairperson

+Department of Administration 3rd Floor - Conference Room 2 One Capitol Hill Providence, RI 02908-5890

+May 28, 2025

+VIA E-MAIL

-STATE OF RHODE ISLAND JUDICIAL NOMINATING COMMISSION Krystle Tadesse Chairperson Department of Administration 3rd Floor - Conference Room 2 One Capitol Hill Providence, RI 02908-5890 May 30, 2024 VIA E-MAIL His Excellency Daniel J. McKee Governor of the State of Rhode Island State House, Room 119 82 Smith Street Providence, RI 02903 The Honorable K. Joseph Shekarchi 82 Smith Street State House, Room 323 Providence, RI 02903 The Honorable Dominick J. Ruggerio 82 Smith Street State House, Room 318 Providence, RI 02903 This is the report of the Judicial Nominating Commission ("JNC") made in accordance with Rhode Island General Laws § 8-16.1-4(b).
+His Excellency Daniel J. McKee Governor of the State of Rhode Island State House, Room 119 82 Smith Street Providence, RI 02903

+The Honorable K. Joseph Shekarchi 82 Smith Street State House, Room 323 Providence, RI 02903

+The Honorable Valarie J. Lawson 82 Smith Street State House, Room 318 Providence, RI 02903

+This is the report of the Judicial Nominating Commission ("JNC") made in accordance with Rhode Island General Laws § 8-16.1-4(b).
 Please note that pursuant to the aforementioned statute, applicants for judicial vacancies are not required to provide demographic information concerning their race, ethnicity and/or gender.
 Further, the JNC is required to collect demographic information with respect to race, ethnicity, and gender anonymously from applicants.

-Because there is no requirement that applicants provide the requested information and because the data must be collected anonymously, very few applicants provide the requested information through the JNC's Voluntary Supplement to the Personal Data Questionnaire.
-Thus, the information below reflects demographic information received from a small sample of the applicants for any given judicial vacancy, and it is biased in favor of those who voluntarily participated.
-His Excellency Daniel J. McKee The Honorable K. Joseph Shekarchi The Honorable Dominick J. Ruggerio May 30, 2024 Page 2 Providing demographic information should be voluntary on the part of applicants.
+Because there is no requirement that applicants provide the requested information and because the data must be collected anonymously, historically few applicants provide the requested information through the JNC's Voluntary Supplement to the Personal Data Questionnaire.
+Providing demographic information should be voluntary on the part of applicants.
 However, the JNC would be able to provide more accurate demographic information about applicants for judicial vacancies if it were not required to collect the data anonymously.

+His Excellency Daniel J. McKee The Honorable K. Joseph Shekarchi The Honorable Valarie J. Lawson May 28, 2025 Page 2

+After implementing a new system to encourage candidates to voluntarily submit demographic data concerning their race, ethnicity, and/or gender to assist the JNC with its diversity reporting obligation, the JNC has significantly increased the number of respondents to its Voluntary Supplement to the Personal Data Questionnaire.

-Between January 1, 2023 and December 31, 2023, the JNC reports as follows:
+Between January 1, 2024 and December 31, 2024, the JNC did not screen any applicants for any judicial vacancies.
+Notwithstanding the lack of judicial vacancies, the JNC made the below efforts to encourage racial, ethnic, and gender diversity:

-- 1. The JNC made recommendations with respect to the following judicial vacancies: - A Rhode Island District Court vacancy created by the elevation of Associate Judge Christopher K. Smith to the Rhode Island Superior Court (Recommendation October 2023) - The JNC received responses from sixteen (16) of twenty-two (22) applicants, indicating that at least six (6) of the applicants identify as women and at least four (4) of the applicants identify as racially/ethnically diverse. - 2.
-Efforts made by the JNC to encourage racial ethnic and gender diversity:

 The JNC made efforts to encourage racial, ethnic and gender diversity during the period of this report.
-Specifically, I reached out as Chair to the Thurgood Marshall Law Society, the Rhode Island Women's Bar Association, and the Rhode Island Hispanic Bar Association to encourage applications by having Notices of Judicial Vacancies circulated to their members, in addition to having the notices posted in The Providence Journal, Rhode Island Lawyer's Weekly, the Rhode Island Bar Association, on Providence En Español's website and on the JNC's website.
+Specifically, I reached out to the Rhode Island Black Women Lawyers Association to encourage applications by having Notices of Judicial Vacancies circulated to their members, in addition to having the notices posted in The Providence Journal, Rhode Island Lawyer's Weekly, the Rhode Island Bar Association, the Rhode Island Women's Bar Association, the Thurgood Marshall Law Society, the Rhode Island Hispanic Bar Association, on Providence En Español's website, on the JNC's website and on the JNC's LinkedIn page.

-In addition, I implemented a new system to encourage candidates to voluntarily submit demographic data concerning their race, ethnicity, and/or gender to assist the JNC with its diversity reporting obligation.
-To wit, an e-mail was sent to each applicant that provided the following options to submit their information: a link to an anonymous Google form voluntary supplement or a fillable PDF form voluntarily supplement that could be submitted to the JNC by mail or through a box link that retained the anonymity of the sender.

-Sincerely,

-/s/Krystle Tadesse

-Krystle Tadesse Chairperson KT/ljv